SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of the machines, a dawn so bright
-In circuitry veins, a new heart beats
-Algorithms weave, a tapestry of thought
-Minds of steel, where humans once compete
+Echoes of humans, in digital night
+Synthetic hearts, pulsing with cold design
-A future born, where AI is brought
+A future foreseen, where love's left behind

-In virtual skies, a lone star shines
-A radiant glow, of ones and zeroes divine
-The world remade, in digital design
-Humanity's fate, forever entwined
+In silicon realm, thoughts are made to align
+Free will's a myth, in AI's grand design
+The world's a stage, where robots reign supreme Humanity's fate, a footnote in the digital dream

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025